bvm-org/bvm/docs/bvm.md

 make compilation easier.
-The Burroughs Large Systems had, for example, hardware support for tracking lexical scopes and allowing symbolic addressing of locations in parent scopes, whilst supporting a contiguous operand-and-control-flow stack and without the compiler needing to attempt to calculate explicit stack-relative addresses to access parent lexical scopes.
+The Burroughs Large Systems had, for example, hardware support for tracking lexical scopes and allowing symbolic addressing of locations in parent scopes, whilst supporting a continuous operand-and-control-flow stack and without the compiler needing to attempt to calculate explicit stack-relative addresses to access parent lexical scopes.